ucsd-fcrl/DL_CT_Seg-Plane_Prediction_Final_v_ZC/README.md

 ### Premier
 Generate high resolution segmentation and plane movie (showing cardiac function with more details).<br />
 #### Plane movie
-Notice!: it's not done by simple upsampling of low-resolution results wihch will not give you high-resolution details.
-It's done by use the info from DL outputs to directly make planes from the high-resolution CT image.<br />
+Notice!: it's not done by simple upsampling of low-resolution results which will not give you high-resolution details.
+It's done by directly making planes from the high-resolution CT image.<br />
 - step 1: save low-res plane into NifTi images. script: ```premier_step1.py```<br />
 - step 2: upsample NifTi images. script: ```./premier_step2_upsample_plane.sh```<br />
-- step 3: extract plane vector from high-res NifTi images and directly make high-res plane movie from high-resolution CT. script: ```premier_step3.py``` <br />
+- step 3: extract plane vectors from high-res NifTi images and directly make high-res plane movie from high-resolution CT. script: ```premier_step3.py``` <br />
+The final high-resolution cine movie of planes can be found in ```example_files/Example_plane_cine.mp4```
 #### Segmentation
 We highly recommend to do the high-resolution segmentation using [a 2D U-Net](https://github.com/zhennongchen/2DUNet_CT_Seg_Final_v_ZC) instead of the model used here.

-The final high-resolution cine movie of planes can be found in ```example_files/Example_plane_cine.mp4```

 ### Additional guidelines
 see comments in the script